Aishjahan/AR-Webstore/CODE_OF_CONDUCT.md

 * Being respectful of differing opinions, viewpoints, and experiences.
 * Giving and gracefully accepting constructive feedback.
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience.
-* Focusing on what is best not just for us as individuals, but for the overall community.
+* Focusing on what is best not just for usas individuals, but for the overall community.

 Examples of unacceptable behavior include: